skyth3r/Skyth3r.github.io/content/archive/akashandmoney/swimming-in-subscriptions/index.md

 images:
     - cover.png
 altText: "banner of a man (in emoji style) swimming in a sea surrounded by a sea of subscriptions"
+description: "Everything is becoming a subscription.
+Here's how to cut out what you don't need or use to save money, while priortising what you should keep"
 tags: ['finance']
 type: "akashandmoney"
 layout: "single"